Continuing Professional Development

 Promotion and appraisal.
 (Recognition will be given for career development within your organisation).

-Specific projects which involve new interaction with other departments.
+Specific projects which involve new interaction with other departments. - Development events

-CPD events run by CICES HQ and regions.
-Similar events run by other professional associations or voluntary organisations.
+Similar events run by other professional associations or voluntary organisations. - Private study

 Learning new and developing existing job-related skills.
-Reading manuals, books, website material and periodicals.
+Reading manuals, books, website material and periodicals. - Authorship

-Authorship of articles, periodicals and books on subjects related to CICES specialisms.
+Authorship of articles, periodicals and books on subjects related to CICES specialisms. - Conferences and exhibitions

-Attendance at conferences and exhibitions related to civil engineering surveying.
+Attendance at conferences and exhibitions related to civil engineering surveying. - Language training

-Recognition of language training that may help you in your job.
+Recognition of language training that may help you in your job. - Contribution to the community

 Involvement in CICES committees or as a volunteer for specific tasks (such as acting as an examiner).